pierskarsenbarg/pierskarsenbarg.github.com_old/_includes/about-me.markdown

-I'm a 30 year old ASP.NET developer living in London and working for the Royal Horticultural Society.
+I'm an ASP.NET developer living in London and working for the Royal Horticultural Society.